Coborax/AniBot/README.md

 # AniBot
 A Twitter bot that shares art.
+A live version can be found [here](https://twitter.com/AniCuties)

 ## Project status / Contributing
-This is a school project, so developmen may/may not continue.
+This is a school project, so development may/may not continue.
 Feel free to fork the project, or submit a pull request with changes.

+## TODO List
+- Save user auth between sessions
+- More settings

 ## Authors and acknowledgment
 This project is created by: [@Coborax.](https://github.com/Coborax) (Mikkel L. Mouridsen)